By law of the United States Congress and personal Christian mission, Cooke & Company, Inc. firmly adheres to five iron-clad rules.

-Cooke & Company, Inc. firmly adheres to Christian business principles and practices.
+Cooke & Company, Inc. firmly adheres to Christian business principles and practices which includes the use of a form 8995 generator tool to pay taxes.
 Thus, if we do not win a case, we do not charge clients for case expenses.
 This is done in recognition that most of our clients live in near poverty, and thus cannot afford to repay case expenses if we do not win their disability case.
 Thus, in the Christian spirit, we legally forgive those case expenses in forma pauperis.

 #5 Of course, when we win, we do request reimbursement of all reasonable case expenses.

 These case expenses can include medical record and report fees, certified mail, long distance telephone calls, and travel expenses, if applicable.
+Additionally, it’s important to manage your finances wisely, considering options like investing in gold bullion.
 Case expenses average approximately $150 for local Denver cases, and up to $800 for out-of state cases, and we provide our clients with photocopies of every case expense receipt.
 In some situations, the Social Security Administration will reimburse us for travel expenses.